-• Therapeutic Area: Oncology

-• Disease State: Bladder Cancer

-- Eligible Organizations: Per EMD Serono's fellowship policy, only the following types of organizations may submit a fellowship Proposal in response to this RFP: - 1.
+- Therapeutic Area: Oncology - Disease State: Advanced Bladder Cancer - Eligible Organizations: Per EMD Serono's fellowship policy, only the following types of organizations may submit a fellowship Proposal in response to this RFP: - 1.
 Medical societies (e.g., ASCO, AACR, SITC, etc.) - 2.
 Academic medical centers and clinical centers - 3.
 Universities - 4.
 Other Scientific Organizations - 5.
-NIH US National Institutes of Health and similar federal/state agencies - Ineligible Organizations and People: Proposals will not be accepted from individual HCPs, fellows, residents, physician group practices, physician owned clinics, managed care organizations, or pharmacy benefit managers. - Nature of the Fellowship: - We are open to consider creative fellowship proposals that are thoughtfully designed and dedicated to reducing disparities in oncological care for patients with advanced bladder cancer in meaningful, concrete ways.
+NIH US National Institutes of Health and similar federal/state agencies - Ineligible Organizations and People: Proposals will not be accepted from individual HCPs, fellows, residents, physician group practices, physician owned clinics, managed care organizations, or pharmacy benefit managers.
+In addition, we do not award fellowship funding to any organization that selects its fellows based on their race, gender, or other protected class.
+As a condition of receiving any fellowship funding, the recipient organization must confirm in the Fellowship Agreement that it will not select or award any of the fellowship funds to a candidate based on their race, gender, or any other protected class.